 Most children/young people admitted to Positive Pathways arrive as planned admissions.
 Planning and admission can sometimes be achieved within 24-hours.
 Once the placement has been agreed the Registered Manager will begin making preparations for the admission and prepare a Placement Impact Assessment report to consider the effects of the new admission on the home and the other residents.
 An admission date and time will be agreed and transport arrangements made.
 The Registered Manager will require relevant documents from the placing agency prior to admission (e.g. Care Plan; Risk Assessment; recent LAC reports).
 This assists in the development of relevant placement and management plans.
 Failure to obtain relevant documents prior to admission is viewed negatively by Ofsted.

 On the day of admission the child/young person is generally accompanied by their Social Worker and/or carers/parents.
+We make young people and visitors feel welcome.
 They will be shown around the home, introduced to staff and other children/young people, and assisted in unpacking their possessions.
 All children/young people have their own fully-furnished bedroom.
 An inventory of their possessions will be prepared.
 Children/young people who arrive with inadequate or damaged clothing will be assisted in acquiring new items, in addition to toiletries and other personal items.
 They will also be asked about their food likes/dislikes and other preferences and provided with information about the home and a copy of the Complaints Procedure.
 A date and time will also be set for the Post-Placement Meeting.